ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 :::
 :::::::::

-## Significant figures in unit conversions
+## Significant Figures in Unit Conversions
 When converting between units, the conversions are treated as exact and don't affect the number of sig figs in your result.